Hopkins Ridge Wind Facility

 - Your access permission agreement must be carried on your person while hunting within the Puget Sound Energy Hopkins Ridge, PacifiCorp Marengo, and Portland General Electric Tucannon River wind-facility areas.

 - Violation of any of the rules will result in loss of all access privileges and possibly incurring trespassing violations.

 - Please remove gut piles to prevent attracting scavaging raptors to the wind farm area.

 To help ensure continued access to these lands, please report any violations of the rules or laws to the Columbia County Sheriff's Office 509-382-1100.
 In an emergency, dial 911.

 Yes.
-Please note that children between the ages of 12 and 18 must have their own, signed Access Permission Agreement form.
+Please note that children that are hunting must have their own, signed Access Permission Agreement form.
 Only children who have completed a hunter's safety course are allowed to hunt.
 If your children are hunting and are under 16 years old a guardian must sign their permit.
 Children that are not hunting may be listed on their guardian access permit.
 All hunters are required to have a permit, regardless of age.